jimasp/behave-vsc/README.md

   - Notes:
     - you should try to use the lowest-level path so that file watchers are not watching hundreds of unrelated files
-    - if any path/regex is also included in a vscode `files.watcherExclude` setting, it will not have dynamic navigation updates on file/folder changes
+    - if any imported step path/regex is also matched by the vscode `files.watcherExclude` setting or its default values (`.venv` etc.) it will not have dynamic navigation updates on file/folder changes

   - Example: